jesperancinha/jeorg-spring-master-test-drives/README.md

 Please use this repo for your studies only if you alread have enough baggage from the Spring Framework.
 We will avoid paying attention to basic Spring concepts.

+Please have a look at our page where description of in-depth subjects are investigated and resources are provided [Technology](./Technology.md).

 João Esperancinha 2021/05/22

 ## Build